-Pat Harris PhD, MSc, D.F.Astrol.S, who, as Editor, has conscientiously cared for Correlation, the Astrological Association’s Journal of Research in Astrology, for the past twenty-one years, is to retire on 24 March 2020.
+Pat Harris PhD, MSc, D.F.Astrol.S, who, as Editor, has conscientiously cared for Correlation, the Astrological Association’s Journal of Research in Astrology, for the past twenty-one years, retired on 24 March 2020.
 The Association and astrological community are extremely grateful for her efforts.
 We appreciate the benefits that have come from the rigour of her academic integrity.
 Working with the consulting editors, she has overseen the publication of thirty high quality Journals.
 We are pleased that Pat is in the midst of completing her present edition 33 , and has agreed to continue to help and advise in her new role as Editor Emeritus.

 Exciting opportunities are opening up for astrologers seeking a deeper understanding of astrology, how it works and what it means.

 Recently the interdisciplinary peer-reviewed academic journal Journal of Consciousness Studies (JCS) published an authoritative study by Canadian researcher and writer Kenneth McRitchie, entitled Clearing the Logjam in Astrological Research.
 See review of the article and how to obtain a copy.

 • Research Grants for the Critical Study of Astrology (www.astrology-research.net) which is set up to support and advise researchers registered at UK universities.
 RGCSA has evolved out of the establishment of a centre for research in astrology at one of Britain’s leading universities, Southampton University.